 Starting dates for Level 1: March or September

-Starting date for Levels 2–4: April of the year in which you leave military service until March of the following year
+Starting date for Level 2–4: April of the year in which you leave military service until March of the following year

 Combining MBA & vocational experience